Skip to navigation Skip to content Skip to subnav

 (9) The adequacy of the insurer’s reserves.

-(10) The quality and liquidity of investments in subsidiaries made pursuant to section 3682 of this title.
-The Commissioner may treat any such investment as a disallowed asset for purposes of determining the adequacy of surplus as regards policyholders whenever in his or her judgment such investment so warrants.
+(10) The quality and liquidity of investments in affiliates.
+The Commissioner may treat any such investment as a disallowed asset for purposes of determining the adequacy of surplus as regards policyholders whenever in the Commissioner’s judgment such investment so warrants.

-(1) 30 days after the Commissioner has received notice of the declaration thereof and has not within such period disapproved such payment; or
+(A) 30 days after the Commissioner has received notice of the declaration of the dividend or distribution and has not within such period disapproved such payment; or

-(1) For purposes of this section, an extraordinary dividend or distribution includes any dividend or distribution of cash or other property whose fair market value together with that of other dividends or distributions made within the preceding 12 months exceeds the lesser of:
+(2) For purposes of this subsection, an extraordinary dividend or distribution includes any dividend or distribution of cash or other property whose fair market value together with that of other dividends or distributions made within the preceding 12 months exceeds the lesser of:

 (A) 10 percent of such insurer’s surplus as regards policyholders as of the 31st day of December next preceding; or